15 Two Down, One to Go

 Uzza: Yes, to destroy such a valuable crop on an oasis in the middle of a desert - Medina is still referred to as the oasis city - had some Arabs up in arms, prompting Allah to send a revelation saying that He had authorized the destruction of whatever trees Muhammad deemed necessary.

-Gerry: Why attack the Banu Nadr and not the Banu Qurayzah since they had to represent an equal if not a an even greater threat, or why not attack both?
+Gerry: Why attack the Banu Nadir and not the Banu Qurayzah.
+They had to represent an equal if not an even greater threat, or why not attack both?

-With their livelihood gone, the Banu Nadir agreed to go into exile.
+Uzza: With their livelihood gone, the Banu Nadir agreed to go into exile.
 Muhammad allowed them to take with them whatever their camels could carry.
 That left only the Banu Qurayzah of the three Jewish tribes of Medina that had ensured the survival of Islam.
 Their fate would be sealed after the next encounter between the Meccans and the Muslims at Medina